Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Vendor Risk and Long-Term Stability

-Lower risk by company size.
-Microsoft (OneNote) is the largest vendor in this comparison.
+Microsoft is the lowest-risk vendor by company size.
 Notion is well-funded with a public roadmap.
 Evernote stabilized after the 2023 acquisition.
+Atlas is younger, so quarterly Markdown export is the recommended hedge.

 The pragmatic rule across all tools: keep a periodic export of important notes outside the vendor's ecosystem regardless of platform.